Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Document commercial Windows Service usage with examples.

-[ ] Add support for executables in the onefile binary.
+[x] Add support for executables in the onefile binary.
 Right now outside of Windows, the x-bit is lost.

 ******************************
- Features to be added for 1.1
+ Features to be added for 1.2
 ******************************

 [ ] Initial support for ctypes based direct calls of C code.

+[ ] Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.

+[ ] Tuple unpacking for values that support indexing should be optimized.

+[ ] Document Yaml format with a series of postings with examples.